To listen to the latest Salt and Light Radio interview on Reformation Today, click here.

 Many of these are also available as E-books, click here to view.
 "Do not conform any longer to the patterns of this world, but be transformed by the renewing of your mind…" Romans 12:2

 Great Films Available

-You can also organise for inspiring Reformation films, such as Luther, Martin Luther and William Tyndale - God's Outlaw, to be shown at your cell group, youth groups, school or college.
+You can also organise for inspiring Reformation films, such as Luther, Martin Luther, William Tyndale - God's Outlaw and the Eurochor in Cape Town, to be shown at your cell group, youth group, school, or college.

 Dr. Peter Hammond